maryash/maryash.github.io/235/projects/project'1/project'1.md

 Although Gradescope allows multiple submissions, it is not a platform for testing and/or debugging, and it should not be used for that purpose.
 You MUST test and debug your program locally.

-**To help prevent over-reliance on Gradescope for testing, only [SUBMISSION_LIMIT] submissions per day will be allowed.**
+**To help prevent over-reliance on Gradescope for testing, only 5 submissions per day will be allowed.**

 Before submitting to Gradescope, you MUST ensure that your program compiles using the provided Makefile and runs correctly on the Linux machines in the labs at Hunter College.
 This is your baseline—if it runs correctly there, it will run correctly on Gradescope.
 If it does not, you will have the necessary feedback (compiler error messages, debugger, or program output) to guide you in debugging, which you don’t have through Gradescope.
 “But it ran on my machine!” is not a valid argument for a submission that does not compile.
 Once you have done all the above, submit it to Gradescope.